 Thus, the pharmaceutical world’s challenge lies in making the right choices and ensuring implementation is executed well.
 But there is also the challenge of using a structured and scientific approach to find the balance between single-use and stainless steel technology.
 The right combination of the two technologies offers agile and flexible manufacturing with the added benefit of being more cost effective.

 - Improved utilization

 - Reduced support installations for cleaning and sterilizing

 Lower investment costs

-Single-use systems eliminate the sterilisation and cleaning processes that come with stainless steel systems, significantly reducing installation and support systems.
+Single-use systems eliminate the sterilization and cleaning processes that come with stainless steel systems, significantly reducing installation and support systems.
 This allows manufacturers to purchase more capacity for a limited start-up budget.
-It also has a positive effect on the variable costs because a much lower investment sum has to be amortised compared with stainless steel.
+It also has a positive effect on the variable costs because a much lower investment sum has to be amortized compared with stainless steel.
 In fact, the reduced up-front investment cost lowers variable costs and tips the scales in favour of single-use systems.

 The projected investment cost savings when switching to single-use process modules from completely stainless steel process equipment for an upstream biopharmaceutical operation are significant.
 Facilities can expect up to 30% in cost savings with single-use technology.
 Naturally, manufacturing costs depend heavily on the frequency of use of single-use technology assemblies.
 Actual costs depend on a number of site-specific assumptions, such as process yield and solubility of protein.